Brechy/q2_g88/README.md

-# Fam Web App
+# Fam
-A community Web-App built by Galvanize WDI students as a Q2 project.
+A community-building web app built by Galvanize WDI students for their Q2 project.

-Everyone needs a community.
-Build yours using the Fam Web App.
-Connect with other parents in your area, lend a helping hand to a new mom in need of a little house cleaning or a meal.
-Ask for help from local parents to come walk your dog or just chat with you because it can be pretty isolating being a stay at home parent.
+## Description

+Every parent needs a community.
+Build yours using Fam!

+Do you recall the difficulty of being a new parent and want to help out a new mom?
+Well now you can offer to help with things such as house cleaning or preparing a meal.

+Are you a new mom struggling to keep up?
+Why not request a helping hand from somebody in your area?
+They could do everything from walking the dog to just giving you friendly company while you're at home taking care of the kids.

+Sign-up today to start offering or requesting help!

 ## Getting Started